ananthan05/Network-Attack-Simulation-and-Detection-Using-Suricata-and-Wazuh/LAN Attack Simulation and Detection /DOS/README.md

 In Wazuh :

-Go to Security Events or Security Dashboard
+Go to Discover or wazuh alerts

 Search for:`